Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Conclusion

 \section{Conclusion}

-In this work, we presented a hierarchical framework for long-horizon cable routing that integrates a high-level VLM planner with a key low-level RL skill.
+In this work, we presented a hierarchical framework for long-horizon DLO routing that integrates a high-level VLM planner with a key low-level RL skill.
 The VLM leverages in-context reasoning and failure recovery to generate reliable task plans and skill selections, while the RL insertion policy robustly handles complex DLO dynamics.
-Through extensive simulation and real-world experiments, we demonstrated that our approach outperforms fixed-order and heuristic baselines, achieving strong generalization to 4-clip settings.
-These results highlight the importance of combining high-level reasoning with task-aware low-level control for scalable DLO manipulation.
+Through extensive simulation and real-world experiments, we demonstrated that our approach outperforms other baselines, achieving strong generalization to 4/5-clip settings.
+This highlights the importance of combining high-level reasoning with task-aware low-level control for scalable DLO manipulation.

 { }